vbojcev/SplitShare/docs/DevJournal.md

 One of my goals for the near future is to learn Typescript, from what I can see it makes JS into a typed language which I much prefer.

 Going off of [NextJS Docs](https://nextjs.org/docs) and [NextJS Learn](https://nextjs.org/learn/foundations/about-nextjs).

+## 14/05/23

+I've started going through an old MERN tutorial project to re-familiarize myself with React.
+Also just found out that there's been a recent upheaval in Next where they are moving from a "page router" to "app router" system.
+I can only guess what those two mean but it feels like it's gonna get complicated since the app router docs are still being updated at this moment.